The Trapp family from Salzburg - the real story

 We have tested these travel tips ourselves.
 Maybe there is something for you?

-Find more Slow Travel Recommendations here.
+Find more Slow Travel Recommendations can be found here.

 Source: On-site research.
 We would like to thank Salzburg Tourism for inviting us to this trip.
 The article contains a few Affiliate Links.